JotHere/OV82JH/OVLGXF/index.md

 <ul class="fakeOL" type="1">
 							<li><span style="color: beige">NGYICZ=</span>from at least 1 car (as many as needed: see below), remove the car battery out and place it in a plastic (so liquid proof) trash bag and then into say a Whole Foods or similar reusable grocery bag</li>
 							<li><span style="color: beige">NGYIEV=</span>to as many batteries as simultaneous power requirement (as 1 or more), attach an inverter of say &gt;400W which also goes into the bag</li>
-							<li><span style="color: beige">NGYIFT=</span>if staying at the venue beyond the batterylife, to each of many batteries as in the last step, attach a small but powerful battery charger, as 15A, which also goes in the bag</li>
+							<li><span style="color: beige">NGYIFT=</span>if staying at the venue beyond the battery life, to each of many batteries as in the last step, attach a small but powerful battery charger, as 15A, which also goes in the bag</li>
 							<li><span style="color: beige">NGYIHH=</span>
 <ul class="fakeOL" type="1">
 								bring all prepared batteries into the venue</ul>
 							</li>
 							<li><span style="color: beige">NGYILY=</span>the batteries with inverters, bring to the worksite (as tables w/o plugs) to give the AC power there</li>
 							<li><span style="color: beige">NGYIN7=</span>to batteries with chargers, place them by a nearby usable AC outlet and plug them in to charge</li>
-							<li><span style="color: beige">NGYIO7=</span>as each battery with inverter runs out of power, cary it to the a battery charging, swap the inverter &amp; charger (so now the emptied battery is charging), and bring the new power pack back to the worksite to continue operating.</li>
+							<li><span style="color: beige">NGYIO7=</span>as each battery with inverter runs out of power, carry it to the a battery charging, swap the inverter &amp; charger (so now the emptied battery is charging), and bring the new power pack back to the worksite to continue operating.</li>
 						</ul>
 						</li>
 						<li><span style="color: beige">NGYIRB=</span>Pros thru cons